-If a sub-fund invests in index-based derivatives, these investments are not taken into consideration with reference to the investment limits specified in B. a), b), c), d), e) and f).
+If a sub-fund invests in index-based derivatives, these investments are not taken into consideration as regards the investment limits specified in B. (a), (b), (c), (d), (e) and (f).

 When a security or money market instrument embeds a derivative, the latter must be taken into consideration when complying with the requirements of the investment limits.